Three-day standoff between CB Police, man barricaded in home ends

-CAROLINA BEACH, NC (WWAY) — According to Carolina Beach Police, a nearly 72-hour long standoff with a man barricaded inside his home is over.
+CAROLINA BEACH, NC (WWAY) — A nearly 72-hour long standoff with a man barricaded inside his home is over, according to Carolina Beach Police.

 - Advertisement -